How do you choose a KiwiSaver fund that's right for you? Check out our basic guide.

 The investing world is split into two separate camps: the active world and the passive world.
 Passive investing is when a fund manager invests in a market index rather than picking individual stocks.
 Research consistently shows that very few investors outperform the market over the medium term, particularly after taking into account fees so passive investing is becoming the norm rather than the exception.
 For more detail on this topic see our post, What is passive investing and why is it good for me?

 - Research shows that people very rarely outperform the market over the long term.
 Historical performance is often not a good indicator of future performance.

 - If you’re going to use historical returns to choose your fund, make sure you look at both the short term and long term performance of that fund.

 Getting this decision wrong could cost Ben $58k by the time he retires (enough for several great holidays in his golden years!)

 Fees are an important metric to consider as they are a fixed expense that will be deducted each and every year.
-Until very recently KiwiSaver providers haven't been very transparent with their fee structure though that's changing now thanks to regulations that require providers to mention their fees as a dollar amount in their statements, making it easy to understand for everyday folk.
+Until very recently KiwiSaver providers haven't been very transparent with their fee structure though that's changing now thanks to regulations that require providers to mention their fees as a dollar amount in their statements, making it more transparent and easier to understand for everyday Kiwis.
 Investment performance will fluctuate, and funds will have periods of strong performance and weak performance, but fees are a constant and hence an important consideration.

 In thinking about the fees you need to consider a few different components: